 • presents a practical exploration of what a journal looks like and when and how to record entries;

-• includes helpful end-of-chapter exercises and valuable further resources hosted online.
+• includes helpful end-of-chapter exercises and online resources.

 Providing valuable food for thought and examples to experiment with, the book highlights the different forms of research journals and entries so that readers can find what works for them.
 Giving researchers licence to do things differently, the book encourages and enables readers to develop their own sense of researcher identity and voice.

-Nicole Brown is a Lecturer in Education at University College London Institute of Education and Director of Social Research & Practice and Education Ltd.
+Nicole Brown is Associate Professor at University College London Institute of Education and Director of Social Research & Practice and Education Ltd.

 Foreword ~ Dannelle D. Stevens and Joanne E. Cooper